giosh94mhz/pchart/README.md

 EXTERNAL COPYRiGHTS
 -------------------

+Those external components are only provided as a base to run examples.
+The pChart library does not depends on any of them to be used.

 Famfamfam icons has been made by Mark James, Rounded corners lite has been coded by Cameron Cooke and Tim Hutchison, Javascript Color Picker has been written by Honza Odvarko.